 - In My Immortal, Dumbledore, (who introduces himself by yelling "WHAT THE HELL ARE YOU DOING YOU MOTHERFUKERS!"), is shown "crying wisely" while delivering the news of Draco's suicide, with the author asking readers if that is out of character for him.

-- The early chapters of Harry Potter And The Methods Of Rationality made a half-hearted attempt to keep Professor Quirrell's canon feigned nervousness, but gave up very quickly and he basically just turned into an OC Stand In after that.
+- The early chapters of Harry Potter and the Methods of Rationality made a half-hearted attempt to keep Professor Quirrell's canon feigned nervousness, but gave up very quickly and he basically just turned into an O.C.
+Stand-in after that.